Jean Paulhan

 Jean Paulhan (2 December 1884 – 9 October 1968) was a French writer, literary critic and publisher, director of the literary magazine Nouvelle Revue Française (NRF) from 1925 to 1940 and from 1946 to 1968.
 He was a member (Seat 6, 1963–68) of the Académie française.
 He was born in Nîmes (Gard) and died in Paris.

+The author Anne Desclos revealed that she had written the novel Story of O as a series of love letters to her lover Paulhan, who had admired the work of the Marquis de Sade.

 Biography

 Paulhan's father was the philosopher Frédéric Paulhan:11 and his mother was Jeanne Thérond.
 From 1908 to 1910 he worked as a teacher in Madagascar, and he later translated Malagasy poems, or Hainteny, into French.
 Paulhan's translations attracted the interest of Guillaume Apollinaire and Paul Éluard.